 - Students are allowed to enroll more than once in an occupational work experience course for a total of no more than 16 semester units.
 Occupational Work Experience includes all courses numbered 95 and Personal Development 94.
 The grade received each time shall be included for purposes of calculating the student’s GPA.

 - A non-repeatable course may be attempted up to a maximum of three times per credit course if a substandard grade (grade lower than a "C,” “NC,” “NP”) or a withdrawal (“W”) was earned.
 Enrollment attempts include any combination of withdrawals and substandard grades.
-(Note: military withdrawals are not included.)
+(Note: excused and military withdrawals are not included.)
 An exception may be granted for extenuating circumstances.

 - When course repetition occurs, the last grade (“A,” “B,” “C,” “D,” “F”) and credit earned will be included in the computation of the grade point average.